-In October 2010, we received an unconditional Investigational Device Exemption (IDE) Supplement approval from the U.S. Food and Drug Administration (FDA) to conduct a randomized, double-blind, parallel-group, multicenter pivotal clinical trial, called the ReCharge trial, testing the effectiveness and safety of VBLOC therapy utilizing our second generation Maestro Rechargeable (RC) System.
-Enrollment and implantation in the ReCharge trial was completed in December 2011 in 233 patients at 10 centers.
-All patients in the study received an implanted device and were randomized in a 2:1 allocation to treatment or control groups.
-The control group received a non-functional device during the study period.
-All patients are expected to participate in a weight management counseling program.
-The primary endpoints of efficacy and safety will be evaluated at 12 months, or around December 2012.
-Assuming we achieve favorable results, we plan to use data from the trial to support a premarket approval (PMA) application for the Maestro Rechargeable System.
+In October 2010, we received an unconditional Investigational Device Exemption (IDE) Supplement approval from the U.S. Food and Drug Administration (FDA) to conduct a randomized, double-blind, sham-controlled, multicenter pivotal clinical trial, called the ReCharge trial, testing the effectiveness and safety of VBLOC therapy utilizing our second generation Maestro Rechargeable (RC) System.
+Enrollment and implantation in the ReCharge trial was completed in December 2011 in 239 randomized patients (233 implanted) at 10 centers.
+All patients in the trial received an implanted device and were randomized in a 2:1 allocation to treatment or control groups.
+The control group received a non-functional device during the trial period.
+All patients were expected to participate in a weight management counseling program.
+The primary endpoints of efficacy and safety were evaluated at 12 months.
+As announced on February 7, 2013, the ReCharge trial met its primary safety endpoint, though it did not meet its predefined co-primary efficacy endpoints.
+The trial did however demonstrate a clinically meaningful and statistically significant excess weight loss (EWL) of 24.4% for VBLOC therapy-treated patients, with 52.5% of patients achieving at least 20% EWL.
+As a result of the positive safety and efficacy profile of VBLOC therapy, we plan to use the data from the ReCharge trial to support a premarket approval (PMA) application for the Maestro Rechargeable System, which we anticipate filing during the second quarter of 2013.
 If the FDA grants us approval, we anticipate we will be able to commercialize the Maestro Rechargeable System in the United States in 2014.

-If and when we obtain FDA approval of our Maestro Rechargeable System we intend to market our products in the United States through a direct sales force supported by field technical and marketing managers who provide training, technical and other support services to our customers.
+If we obtain FDA approval of our Maestro Rechargeable System we intend to market our products in the United States through a direct sales force supported by field technical and marketing managers who provide training, technical and other support services to our customers.
 Outside the United States we intend to use direct, dealer and distributor sales models as the targeted geography best dictates.
 To date, we have relied on third-party manufacturers and suppliers for the production of our Maestro System.
 We currently anticipate that we will continue to rely on third-party manufacturers and suppliers for the production of the Maestro System.